todogroup/ospology/ospo-book/content/en/02-chapter.md

 To fully overcome these and other challenges, organizations must be equipped to manage open source operations on both cultural and practical levels.
 The *how* of accomplishing this is often through the OSPO, as it fosters committed, cross-functional collaboration within the organization to address open source issues encountered by various teams or departments.

+> 💡 OSPOs foster cross-functional collaboration

 But how exactly can an OSPO enable cross-functional collaboration?
 Why and how does this cross-functional collaboration aid in achieving the organization's goals?
 Additionally, why is this cross-functional collaboration essential for the creation and long-term sustainability of an OSPO within the organization?

 ### The value of an OSPO

 To understand the value of an [OSPO](https://ospoglossary.todogroup.org/ospo-definition/), it is important for the reader to understand the reasons for (1) Establishing an OSPO and (2) Sustaining it over the long term.

-In this book, the section on _Starting an OSPO_ is aimed at organizations that are taking their first steps toward creating an OSPO.
+In this book, the section on _starting an OSPO_ is aimed at organizations that are taking their first steps toward creating an OSPO.
 This means that even if they already have personnel dedicated to dealing with open source tasks from time to time, they still lack a structured and specialized unit (or units) within their organization.
-On the other hand, the section on _Sustaining an OSPO_ is more relevant to individuals in organizations that have already established specialized units, covering aspects such as strategy, compliance, community involvement, and governance
+On the other hand, the section on _sustaining an open source through an OSPO_ is more relevant to individuals in organizations that have already established specialized units, covering aspects such as strategy, compliance, community involvement, and governance

 > In both sections, the emphasis is on the different responsibilities of an OSPO to help manage open source as an ongoing activity and be well integrated into all organization's units.
 This responsibility may evolve and become more complex over time, but it is definitely not a temporary task with a predetermined completion point.